bigchaindb/bigchaindb/docs/server/source/production-deployment-template/node-on-kubernetes.rst

 .. code:: bash

-   $ kubectl apply -f tendermint/tendermint-sc.yaml
+   $ kubectl apply -f bigchaindb/bigchaindb-sc.yaml

 You can check if it worked using ``kubectl get storageclasses``.

 .. _create-kubernetes-persistent-volume-claim:

-Step 16: Create Kubernetes Persistent Volume Claims for Tendermint
+Step 15: Create Kubernetes Persistent Volume Claims for BigchainDB
 ------------------------------------------------------------------

 Next, you will create two PersistentVolumeClaim objects ``tendermint-db-claim`` and ``tendermint-config-db-claim``.

-This configuration is located in the file ``tendermint/tendermint-pvc.yaml``.
+This configuration is located in the file ``bigchaindb/bigchaindb-pvc.yaml``.

 Details about Kubernetes Persistent Volumes, Persistent Volume Claims and how they work with Azure are already covered in this